 For the rotation in the potential (\ref{eq:two_field}) with $\epsilon= \mathcal{O}(1)$, parametric resonance does not occur for $\bar{S} \gtrsim 10^2 f_a$.
-Once $\bar{S}\lesssim 10^2 f_a$, a resonant band appears and the parametric resonance quickly grows the fluctuations to be as large $\bar{S}$.
+Once $\bar{S}\lesssim 10^2 f_a$, a resonant band appears and parametric resonance quickly grows the fluctuations to be as large as $\bar{S}$.
 If the field value becomes random, this leads to the formation of domain walls.
 Since the PQ symmetry is not restored, those domain walls do not have boundaries and are stable even if the domain wall number is unity.
 Ref.~\cite{Kawasaki:2017kkr} investigates if the field value becomes random by a lattice computation for $\epsilon = 0$, and finds that the field value does not become random for $S_i < 10^3 f_a$ because the gradient term tries to homogenize the field value.
-Although the reference could not continue the computation to $S_i > 10^3 f_a$, parametric resonance for $S_i < 10^3f_a$ is already strong enough to make the fluctuations as large $\bar{S}$, so it is expected that their result holds for $S_i > 10^3 f_a$.
+Although Ref.~\cite{Kawasaki:2017kkr} could not continue the computation to $S_i > 10^3 f_a$, parametric resonance for $S_i < 10^3f_a$ is already strong enough to make the fluctuations as large so $\bar{S}$, so it is expected that their result holds for $S_i > 10^3 f_a$.
 Our case is different from theirs since we have $\epsilon \neq 0$.
 Although parametric resonance is weaker for $\epsilon \neq 0$, the rotating background may make it easier for the angular direction to be randomized.
-Also, if the kinetic misalignment mechanism occurs, the axion starts oscillation from near the hill-top.
-Even small fluctuations may set the axion to fall into different minimum, producing domain walls.
-We thus provide a condition such that thermalization occurs before parametric resonance so that the domain wall problem is for sure avoided.
+Also, if kinetic misalignment occurs, the axion starts oscillations from near the hilltop.
+Even small fluctuations may set the axion to fall into different minima, producing domain walls.
+We thus provide a condition such that thermalization occurs before parametric resonance becomes effective so that the domain wall problem is for sure avoided.
 The PQ symmetry breaking field is thermalized before saxion domination and before $\bar{S}$ reaches $10^2 f_a$ if

 which applies when $S_M < 10^2 f_a$.
 The constraint becomes irrelevant when $S_M > 10^2 f_a$ in the parameter space in Fig.~\ref{fig:quadratic} so the constraint is not explicitly written here.
 If the saxion instead dominates before thermalization occurs, the constraint from thermalization before $\bar{S}$ reaches $10^2 f_a$ is